Landgraviate of Hesse-Kassel: Thirty Years' War

 In 1605, Maurice became Calvinist.
-When the Thirty Years' War began, on the Protestant side.
+When the Thirty Years' War began, he was on the Protestant side.
 After being forced to cede some of his territories to Hesse-Darmstadt, Maurice abdicated in 1627 in favour of his son William V. His younger sons received appanages, which created several cadet lines in yet another partition of Hesse.
 William V allied himself with Gustavus Adolphus of Sweden and then France, losing most of Hesse-Kassel when Imperial troops invaded.
 He died in exile in 1637, leaving his widow Amalie Elisabeth of Hanau-Münzenberg to act as regent for their eight-year-old son William VI.

 Amalie Elisabeth vigorously advanced the interests of Hesse-Kassel.
 After expelling Imperial troops from Hesse-Kassel, she sent troops to take the city of Marburg, which her father-in-law had lost to their Hesse-Darmstadt relatives.
 At the Peace of Westphalia in 1648, Hesse-Kassel was further rewarded with most of the County of Schaumburg and the newly secularized Hersfeld Abbey.
 Amalie Elisabeth also introduced the rule of primogeniture to prevent Hesse-Kassel from being divided again in the future.
 However, her health was ruined by the stresses of the war, and she died in 1651.

 Hesse-Kassel was very heavily militarized for its population during the war (aided by French subsidies and funds obtained from looting), maintaining an average of about 10,000 soldiers in the field during the 1635-1648 phase (including 11,040 at the conclusion of the war in October 1648).

 17th and 18th centuries

 William VI, who came of age in 1650, was an enlightened patron of learning and the arts.
 He was succeeded by his son William VII, Landgrave of Hesse-Kassel, then an infant, who died in 1670.
 He was succeeded by his brother Charles I. Charles' chief claim to fame is that he hired out his soldiers to foreign powers as auxiliaries, as a means of improving the finances of his principality.
 William V was succeeded by Landgraves William VI and William VII.
 Frederick I of Sweden, the next landgrave, became by marriage King of Sweden.
-Although the Landgraviate was in personal union with Sweden from 1730 to 1751, the King's younger brother, Prince William, ruled in Kassel as regent until he succeeded his brother as William VIII.
+Although the Landgraviate was in personal union with Sweden from 1730 to 1751, the king's younger brother, Prince William, ruled in Kassel as regent until he succeeded his brother as William VIII.

 On Frederick I's death in 1751, he was succeeded by his brother William VIII, who fought as an ally of Kingdom of Great Britain during the Seven Years' War.
 His successor, Frederick II, converted to Catholicism after a long line of Protestant Landgraves.
 When the American Revolutionary War broke out, Frederick II leased Hessian troops to Great Britain for service in America.